 The modern engines are running at very high speeds.
-So that the time available for the carbonation is very limited.
+So that the time available for the carburetion is very limited.

-Lets take example of an engine running at 3000 RPM, it would take 10 milliseconds for the mixture induction during suction stroke, where as the the engine running at 6000 RPM then the time required for the mixture induction is 5 milliseconds only.
+Let’s take an example of an engine running at 3000 RPM, it would take 10 milliseconds for the mixture induction during the suction stroke, whereas the engine running at 6000 RPM then the time required for the mixture induction is 5 milliseconds only.

 In order to achieve high-quality air-fuel mixture the velocity of the air passing thru the Carburetor has to be increased particularly at the point where the fuel is injected in the Carburetor.
 This can be done by introducing the venturi tube in the Carburetor.

-The fuel will be injected into the venture tube at the minimum cross section. this is called Venturi or Throat.
+The fuel will be injected into the venturi tube at the minimum cross-section. this is called Venturi or Throat.

 Volatility of Fuel

-The vaporization characteristics of the fuel plays an important role in producing the high quality air-fuel mixture.
+The vaporization characteristics of the fuel play an important role in producing a high-quality air-fuel mixture.

 The Temperature of Air coming into the Carburetor

 The temperature and the pressure of the air coming into the Carburetor has a high influence on efficient carburetion.
-As the temperature is high the vaporization of fuel will increases results in the more homogeneous mixture.
+As the temperature is high the vaporization of fuel will increases.
+It will result in a